 Unfortunately some Cresties can pass with no reason, had this myself, any reptile can and unless you take them to the vets for an autopsy you won’t know for sure.

 Have you checked the viv for any false widows?
-I’ve lost a few to them and Infact had someone reach out to me yesterday who’s lost there beauty to one too :disappointed:
+I’ve lost a few to them and Infact had someone reach out to me yesterday who’s lost there beauty to one too

-Thank you :pensive: I know it’s always a possibility but just feels like a real kick in the teeth, and of course I’m anxious about if I had just checked on her sooner then maybe I could have prevented it?
+Thank you I know it’s always a possibility but just feels like a real kick in the teeth, and of course I’m anxious about if I had just checked on her sooner then maybe I could have prevented it?
 But I doubt it.
 This is why I check my animals daily but she really seemed perfectly fine.
 I wish that I could do a necropsy because I know it would give me some peace of mind to know the cause but the necropsy I just had performed for my breeder male ball python passing was nearly $500 and I just don’t have that kind of money lying around so it’s unfortunately not feasible at this time to do another necropsy.
 I haven’t checked the enclosure specifically for false widows but I’m in and out of enclosures daily and haven’t noticed any spiders.
 I’m not sure if we even have false widows here - I know we have true black widows and brown recluses, along with lots of jumpers and other house spiders, but I’ve never noticed any spiders inside or even around vivs.

 This is the kind of thing where I just find it really hard to stick in the hobby.
 I pride myself on taking really good care of my animals and all the rest are thriving, so it feels so hopeless when a seemingly healthy animal just passes with no warning.
 I know it happens, but it definitely sucks.
 She was my only planned pairing for next year and like I said I don’t have the money to just get another, so who knows how long it will be before I can get that project back on track with another animal.
-And I had just finally decided on a name for her a couple months ago :disappointed_relieved:
+And I had just finally decided on a name for her a couple months ago

 I get what you mean, when we lost ours it was devastating, planned pairings, and I was lucky enough to have a last clutch in the viv we found a few days later so we still have a piece of one of them here.
 Infact I lost another girl recently who was paired recently for the first time too, and I’ll never have any babs from her now… I no longer have mum either and I was like why… I held her back and grew her up and she was amazing and the sweetest… And just like that… gone.
 No idea why either… I’ve got to check that enclosure again too…